RyanEdwards1/Tasks/Feasibility Report.md

 ##### Provides documentation that the business venture was thoroughly investigated.

 ### Purpose:
-##### The purpose of the Feasibility Report is to determine the factors that will make the business opportunity that was presented in the business case a success
+##### The purpose of the Feasibility Report is to determine the factors that will make the business opportunity that was presented in the business case a success. it is normally carried out at the start of a new project

 ### Different Components In a Feasibility Report
+##### The project scope
-##### The current Market analysis
+##### Market analysis
 ##### The requirements
 ##### The approach
 ##### Evaluation